MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 	- Size: **Sales \| Sales**

+**NOTE** The security for maps and visuals is disabled.
+You will need to enable it before you can create the visual.

 34. De-select the chart by clicking an empty area of the report page.

 35. To add a chart to the page, in the **Visualizations** pane, click the **Stacked Bar Chart** visual type.